samkaj/adventofcode2021/README.md

 ## 2022

-The goal for this year is to get as far as possible with different languages.
-If something gets too hard, I will resort to using python, but I will try using C or Haskell in the first place to have some fun with languages I don't know!
+The goal for this year is to beat my 2021 score of 23 stars.

 ## 2021